Eco-Bots: A Robotics Competition for Faculty of Applied Sciences' Students

 Additionally, in honour of the new SEE program, each robot should be designed with sustainability in mind.
 Example: solar powered, clean power, renewable energy, etc.

-The competition will run during the Fall 2018 semester.
+The competition will run during the Fall 2018 and Spring 2019 semesters.
 Interested teams must submit a proposal by September 24, 2018 and will be notified of their selection in October.
-Teams will have the remainder of the Fall term to build and test their robotic device prior to the competition which will be scheduled for February 2019.
+Teams will have the remainder of the Fall term to build and test their robotic device prior to the competition which will be on February 27, 2019.

 Proposal submission deadline – September 24, 2018